iamtimsmith/netlify-portfolio_v2/src/posts/getting-started-with-the-linux-cli/index.md

 ---

 By learning a few commands can open a new world of functionality as a developer.
 Today I'm going to cover some of those basic commands to get you going.

+## What is the Command Line Interface?

+## How do you access the Command Line Interface?

+## Common commands

+- pwd
+- cd
+- mkdir
+- touch
+- grep
+- rm
+- cp
+- mv
+- ls